DWCamp/Spellbook/README.md

 * A digital spellbook.
 Add, remove, prepare, and keep the details handy for every spell you could ever want.
 * A searchable 5e spell database.
 This includes all cannonical spells according to this website: http://ephe.github.io/grimoire/.
 Users can search all spells or narrow their entry.
 For example, you can search for all wizard Level 3 evocation spells with "fire" in the description (Fireball, Melf's Minute Meteors, and Wall of Water, apparently).

-Make sure to keep all the files in the same folder
+Make sure to keep all the model in the same folder

 v1.1.0 release notes
 -------------------------